awsdocs/amazon-lex-developer-guide/doc_source/API_DeleteUtterances.md

 Amazon Lex stores the utterances that users send to your bot\.
 Utterances are stored for 15 days for use with the [GetUtterancesView](API_GetUtterancesView.md) operation, and then stored indefinitely for use in improving the ability of your bot to respond to user input\.

-Use the `DeleteStoredUtterances` operation to manually delete stored utterances for a specific user\.
+Use the `DeleteUtterances` operation to manually delete stored utterances for a specific user\.
+When you use the `DeleteUtterances` operation, utterances stored for improving your bot's ability to respond to user input are deleted immediately\.
+Utterances stored for use with the `GetUtterancesView` operation are deleted after 15 days\.

 This operation requires permissions for the `lex:DeleteUtterances` action\.